-5. Metadata refers to information about a dataset, that is means for classifying, sorting, and describing data.
+5. Metadata refers to information about a dataset, which provides a structured reference that helps to classify, sort, and describe data.

-6. Dataset refers to an ordered collection of data and corresponding metadata organized according to the certain rules.
+6. Dataset refers to an ordered collection of data and corresponding metadata organized according to certain rules.

-7. Reverse process, i.e. de-anonymization (reverse personification), refers to the processing of data in such a way that anonymous data can be attributed to a specific data subject, as a result of which anonymous data becomes personal data.
+7. The reverse engineering process, i.e. de-anonymization (re-identification), refers to the processing of data in such a way that anonymous data can be attributed to a specific data subject, as a result of which anonymous data becomes personal data.

-8. Pseudonymization refers to a particular type of anonymization that removes a direct association with a data subject and creates an association between a particular set of characteristics relating to the data subject and one or more pseudonyms.
+8. Pseudonymization refers to a particular type of de-identification that removes the direct association with a data subject and adds an association between a particular set of characteristics relating to the data subject and one or more pseudonyms.

-9. Data labeling (annotation) refers to the process of assigning data type identifiers to structured and unstructured data (such as text, images, and videos), i.e., data classification, and/or data interpretation in order to solve a specific task, including by using artificial intelligence technology.
+9. Data labeling (annotation) refers to the process of adding data type identifiers to structured and unstructured data (such as text, images, and videos), i.e., data classification and/or data interpretation, in order to solve a specific problem, including by using artificial intelligence technology.

-ABBREVIATIONS
+SYMBOLS AND ABBREVIATIONS

-The document contains the following abbreviations:
+The document contains the following symbols and abbreviations:

-- 1. DICOM Digital Imaging and Communications in Medicine
+1. DICOM - Digital Imaging and Communications in Medicine

-- 2. URIS UMIAS Unified Radiological Information Service of the Unified Medical Information and Analytical System of Moscow
+2. URIS UMIAS - Unified Radiological Information Service of the Unified Medical Information and Analytical System of Moscow

 - 3. AI Artificial Intelligence

 - 4. FDA Food and Drug Administration

 - 5. GDPR General Data Protection Regulation

 - 6. EHR Electronic Health Record

 - 7. HIS Health Information System

 - 8. QMS Quality Management System